 When it comes to retirement security, experts maintain that both New Zealand and Australia rank among the top countries in the world.
 But while we can teach Americans a thing or two about planning for the Golden Years, we’re under no illusions that retirement is easy.
-Not only can it be tough from a financial perspective, but it can also be difficult to fathom from an emotional point of view.
+Not only can it be tough from a financial perspective, it can also be difficult to fathom from an emotional point of view.

 This is where working for yourself steps up as an enthralling concept.
-Whether you want to pad out your retirement fund or are simply looking for an enriching hobby that’ll fill your suddenly free days, working for yourself is a fantastic option.
+Whether you want to pad out your retirement fund or are simply looking for an enriching hobby that’ll fill your free days, working for yourself is a fantastic option.
 Turns out the average retiree agrees, with two-thirds of workers aged 50 and older admitting that their ideal retirement includes part-time work.

 So how can you make it work?
 Read on for our guide to inspiring post-retirement work ideas, and how to get on-board.

 Retirement is the perfect time to shun practicality, and indulge what makes you tick.
 Are you a lifelong vino connoisseur?
 Score a shift or two a week at your local boutique wine store.
 Are you a golf addict?
 Set your sights on the pro shop or country club.
 Adore books?
 Check if there are any positions going at your nearest library.
 Now is a fantastic time to explore interests beyond your career, and share your enthusiasm with others.
 Keep in mind that blue-chip positions can be competitive, so try starting with local businesses and places you visit on a regular basis.
 Chat with the manager, build up rapport and you could be earning cash and indulging your passions faster than you can say ‘superannuation!’